metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta2_manifest.md

 Optional:

+- `agent_proxy_resources` (Attributes) Resource requirements for the agent proxy container. (see [below for nested schema](#nestedatt--spec--resources--agent_proxy_resources))
 - `auth_proxy_resources` (Attributes) Resource requirements for the auth proxy. (see [below for nested schema](#nestedatt--spec--resources--auth_proxy_resources))
 - `core_resources` (Attributes) Resource requirements for the Cryostat application.
 If specifying a memory limit, at least 384MiB is recommended. (see [below for nested schema](#nestedatt--spec--resources--core_resources))
 - `data_source_resources` (Attributes) Resource requirements for the JFR Data Source container. (see [below for nested schema](#nestedatt--spec--resources--data_source_resources))
 - `database_resources` (Attributes) Resource requirements for the database container. (see [below for nested schema](#nestedatt--spec--resources--database_resources))
 - `grafana_resources` (Attributes) Resource requirements for the Grafana container. (see [below for nested schema](#nestedatt--spec--resources--grafana_resources))
 - `object_storage_resources` (Attributes) Resource requirements for the object storage container. (see [below for nested schema](#nestedatt--spec--resources--object_storage_resources))

+<a id="nestedatt--spec--resources--agent_proxy_resources"></a>
+### Nested Schema for `spec.resources.agent_proxy_resources`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--resources--agent_proxy_resources--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--resources--agent_proxy_resources--claims"></a>
+### Nested Schema for `spec.resources.agent_proxy_resources.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

 <a id="nestedatt--spec--resources--auth_proxy_resources"></a>
 ### Nested Schema for `spec.resources.auth_proxy_resources`